pcfgallery/website/_posts/2019-07-07-color-grid.md

   - sriram_balaji
 ---

-A control to allow the user to personalize the colors of the grid like Header color, row Color and cell color.
+A control to personalize the colors of the grid like Header color, row Color and cell color.